tylermcinnes/long-read-assembly-one-day/docs/pages/4_assembly_qc.md

     gfastats assembly.haplotype1.fasta
     ```

-    - Shouldn't take about 10 seconds
+    - It should take about 20 seconds

     ??? success "Output"